tjohann/mydriver/README.md

 The i2c-gpio driver
 ------------------

-A more advanced driver to demonstrate the usage of an PCF8574 controlled via I2C.
+A more advanced driver to demonstrate the usage of a PCF8574 controlled via I2C.
 Possible base for drivers like https://github.com/tjohann/pcf8574_gpio.git and https://github.com/tjohann/lcd160x_driver.git

 Feartures: